bramus/specificity/README.md

 s.toString(); // ~> "(0,1,3)"
 ```

+💡 Under the hood, `@bramus/specificity` uses [CSSTree](https://github.com/csstree/csstree) to do the parsing of strings to Selectors.
+As a result, the `calculate` method also accepts a [CSSTree AST](https://github.com/csstree/csstree/blob/master/docs/ast.md) of the types `Selector` and `SelectorList`.

 ## The Return Format

 A calculated specificity is represented as an instance of the `Specificity` class.
 The `Specificity` class includes methods to get the specificity value in a certain format, along with some convenience methods to compare it against other instances.